deco3500-2017/SuzukiSwifts/README.md

 **Rohnil:**
 - Created a proforma test plan for testing the prompts that were developed.
-- Created questionnaires for users for the prompts.
 - Ran user tests for the prompts with 5 users.
 - Created proforma test report.
 - Analysed the results of the user tests with Jack and formed improvements that can be developed.